-Judging by its ingredients alone, Merrick Limited Ingredient Diet dog food looks like an above-average wet product.
+Based on its ingredients alone, Merrick Limited Ingredient Diet looks like an above-average wet dog food.

 Near-average protein.
-Below-average fat.
-And above-average carbs when compared to a typical canned dog food.
+Above-average fat.
+And near-average carbs when compared to a typical canned dog food.

-When you consider the protein-boosting effect of the dried peas and flaxseed, this looks like the profile of a wet product containing a moderate amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a canned dog food containing a moderate amount of meat.

-Merrick Limited Ingredient Diet is a grain-free, meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Merrick Limited Ingredient Diet includes both grain-free and grain-inclusive canned dog foods using a moderate amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.